VictoriaMetrics/VictoriaMetrics/docs/README.md

   some metainformation about the time series located by each query and spends some CPU time for processing the found time series.
   This means that the maximum memory usage and CPU usage a single query can use is proportional to `-search.maxUniqueTimeseries`.
 - `-search.maxQueryDuration` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.
   This allows saving CPU and RAM when executing unexpected heavy queries.
+This flag can be overridden via the `timeout` query argument.
+  If value of the `timeout` query argument is bigger than `0` and lower than value of the `-search.maxQueryDuration` than query will not take longer than the given duration in the `timeout` query argument.
 - `-search.maxConcurrentRequests` limits the number of concurrent requests VictoriaMetrics can process.
 Bigger number of concurrent requests usually means bigger memory usage.
 For example, if a single query needs 100 MiB of additional memory during its execution, then 100 concurrent queries may need `100 * 100 MiB = 10 GiB` of additional memory.
 So it is better to limit the number of concurrent queries, while pausing additional incoming queries if the concurrency limit is reached.